alexrider94/Account-Management-Site/README.md

 ### Management System
-This project is for customer management System with lesson
+This project for react study

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).